-Direct employee benefits - Under Mexican Labor Law, the Financial Group is liable for the payment of severance indemnities and seniority premiums to employees terminated under certain circumstances.
+Direct employee benefits - Under Mexican Labor Law, the Institution is liable for the payment of severance indemnities and seniority premiums to employees terminated under certain circumstances.

-The Financial Group records the liability for severance payments, seniority, pensions, comprehensive medical services and life insurance as it is accrued, in accordance with actuarial calculations based on the projected unit credit method, using nominal rates.
-The Financial Group recognizes the actuarial gains and losses against the result of the year, in accordance with NIF D-3 "Employee Benefits".
+The Institution records the liability for severance payments, seniority, pensions, comprehensive medical services and life insurance as it is accrued, in accordance with actuarial calculations based on the projected unit credit method, using nominal rates.
+The Institution recognizes the actuarial gains and losses against the result of the year, in accordance with NIF D-3 "Employee Benefits".

-Therefore, the liability is being recognized which, at present value, will cover the benefits obligation projected to the estimated date of retirement of the employees working at the Financial Group, as well as the obligation derived from the retired personnel.
+Therefore, the liability is being recognized which, at present value, will cover the benefits obligation projected to the estimated date of retirement of the employees working at the Institution and its subsidiaries, as well as the obligation derived from the retired personnel.